Part 1: Overview of the Digestive System

 It is highly adapted for absorption with three microscopic modifications: plicae circulares, villi, and microvilli.

-The intestinal crypts, or the crypts of Lieberkühn, secrete intestinal juice that serves as a carrier fluid for absorbing nutrients from chyme.
+Intestinal crypts (glands), or the crypts of Lieberkühn, lie between the villi and secrete intestinal juice that serves as a carrier fluid for absorbing nutrients from chyme.
+Paneth cells deep in the crypts secrete lysozyme, an enzyme that degrades bacterial cell walls.
+The number of crypts decreases along the length of the small intestine.

 The liver and gallbladder are accessory organs associated with the small intestine.